Two budget mini radios go head to head

 One interesting factor makes the GM300 more collectible: colors.
 In various product literature I have found it shown in black, grey, red, blue, orange, yellow, silver, pink, bronze, yellow, pearl and camouflage!
 So far I have black, yellow, red, gray, blue and silver.

-This radio may be discontinued, replaced by the Grundig/Eton Mini GM 400, similar features but not so cool looking.
-The newer model has stereo FM.
+This radio may be discontinued, replaced by the Grundig/Eton Mini GM 400, similar features but is not so cool looking

 Head to head